KateBushueva/news-api/README.md

 ## How to start

 1. Clone the repository
 2. Before running you need to create a `local.config` file in the project root (use the `template.config` file as an example).
-In your `local.config` file "Your_GNews_API_key" value must be replaced with the API key that you get from GNews service (you may need to sing up)
+In your `local.config` file "Your_GNews_API_key" value must be replaced with the API key that you get from GNews service (you may need to sing up if you don't have an account)
-3. Type `stack build` and after building completes call `stack run` in terminal from project root folder to build and run the application.
+3. Type `stack build` (if use stack) or `cabal build` (if use cabal) in terminal from the project root folder to build the application.
+Wait a while for the building completes and call `stack run` (for stack) or `cabal run news-api-exe` (for cabal) in your terminal to run the application.
 The server will work on port 4008.

 ## How to use